500-Designs/gparency-location-search/readme.md

 - preview: ![widget preview](https://github.com/jamesdev500/gparency-location-search/blob/main/preview.png)

 - google api key is used in the plugin php file, and must be updated to paid account, and set necessary site environment urls as restrictions to the google cloud account

+- How to install React App
+  - `cd app`
+  - `npm install`
+  - `npm run build`

+- If react app is updated, build it and make sure to upload 'build' folder to where the plugin is running